Southern Command (India): Post war

 In August 1947, Southern Command had the Deccan, Madras and Bombay Areas (with HQs at Kamptee, Madras and Bombay).

 In 1947–48, Southern Command was largely responsible in getting Junagadh and Hyderabad to sign the instrument of accession to India.
 1st Armoured Division did the actual incursion into Hyderabad.
 In 1961, the Indian annexation of Goa was conducted by 17th Infantry Division and 50th Parachute Brigade, under the operational control of Southern Command.

 In 1965–66, two further divisions were raised within the command.
 After fighting broke out in the Rann of Kutch in April 1965, a hastily constituted force, named Kilo Force under Maj.
 Gen P. O. Dunn was formed to contain this attack.
 Kilo Force was later re-designated as 11 Infantry Division.
 In September 1965, the operational responsibility for the Barmer sector was given to Southern Command and entrusted to 11 Infantry Division.
 Delhi and Rajasthan Area, with its Advance Headquarters at Jodhpur, fought in the Indo-Pakistani War of 1965 under Western Command.
 On 3 November 1966, this formation was re-designated 12th Infantry Division, under Major General J.F.R.
 Jacob, and also placed under Southern Command.

 Structure

 The command headquarters is located in Pune, Maharashtra.
 It consists of two corps and two military areas.
-The two areas are:- Maharashtra Goa and Gujarat Area (MG&G Area) and the Andhra, Tamil Nadu, Karnataka and Kerala Area (ATNK&K Area) In 2005, the changes to its jurisdiction area were made when a new South Western Command was established.
+The two areas are the Maharashtra Goa and Gujarat Area (MG&G Area) and the Dakshin Bharat Area (renamed).
+In 2005, changes were made to its area of responsibility when a new South Western Command was established.

+Dakshin Bharat Area is a static formation which now provides administrative, logistical, and infrastructural support to military units and establishments in Southern India.
+It was previously known as the Andhra, Tamil Nadu, Karnataka, and Kerala Area (ATNK&K Area).
+The current General Officer Commanding is Lieutenant General Karanbir Singh Brar.
+Its responsibilities include administrative; logistical; and infrastructure support.
+The area encompasses the states of Andhra Pradesh, Tamil Nadu, Karnataka, and Kerala, as well as the union territories of Puducherry and Lakshadwee.

-Precursors (1907-1948)
+Precursors (1907–1948)

 Following is the List of precursors to the Southern Command and their commanders: